KM3NeT/km3io/README.rst

     >>> r.hits
     <OfflineHits: 10 parsed elements>

-this shows that in our offline file, there are 10 hits trees (because we have 10 events and each event has a hits tree!).
+this shows that in our offline file, there are 10 events, with each event is associated a hits trees.

 to have access to all data in a specific branche from the hits tree, you can use the tab completion: